 Who is Required to Install the Ignition Interlock Device?

-Pursuant to Florida Statute Section 316.193, the ignition interlock device must be installed on vehicle owed by individuals convicted of DUI under the following circumstances:
+Pursuant to Florida Statute Section 316.193, the ignition interlock device must be installed on vehicle owned by individuals convicted of DUI under the following circumstances:

 - First DUI Conviction in Florida – the ignition interlock device is required only if ordered by the court;